McLean County Animal Shelter prepares to reopen

-The inmate contract between Daviess and McLean counties ended Dec.
-1, and part of the contract included the agreement between the animal shelters.
+When the jail inmate contract between Daviess and McLean counties ended Dec.
+1, part of that included an agreement between animal shelters.

-McLean County Judge-Executive Curtis Dame said McLean County was paying Daviess County $18,000 a year to take their inmates.
+McLean County Judge-Executive Curtis Dame said McLean County was paying Daviess County $18,000 a year to house its animals.

 “Looking forward, we can take that $18,000 that we paid and put it back into running the shelter here,” Dame said.